ntheile/goodtimes-server/README.md

 ~~~

 Then, install dependencies by running `yarn`.
 To run the app, run `yarn start`.
 The app will run on http://localhost:5000.

-## Proxy to internet
-https://ngrok.com/  Public URLs for sending previews to clients.
-Spend more time programming.
-One command for an instant, secure URL to your localhost server through any NAT or firewall.